 - Logging the financial impact of upgrades and other actions that increase an assets value.

-- Recording asset impairments due to accidents, natural disasters, thefts or other event that decreases value.
+- Recording asset impairments due to accidents, natural disasters, thefts, or other events that decrease value.

 - Accounting for the sale or disposal of fixed assets, including any gains or losses incurred.